 Common Mistakes to Avoid in UPSC Preparation

 The UPSC Civil Services Examination (CSE), also commonly known as the IAS exam, is the gateway to becoming an officer in the prestigious civil services of India.
 Every year lakhs of candidates appear for the exam, and only a few manage to crack it.
-The UPSC exam syllabus is vast, and candidates have to absorb large chunks of information during the UPSC preparation.
+The CSE syllabus is vast, and candidates have to absorb large chunks of information during the exam preparation.

 Being the most difficult competitive examination in India, the UPSC exam preparation is equally challenging.
 It is normal for aspirants to forget things during the preparation and commit mistakes.
 However, these mistakes sometimes cost the aspirants dearly.